return to CJH Home page About This Website

 • Encouraging organizations to present their history on the web, on this site or their own.

-It began in 1998 when I was working on my first website, for the wedding of my youngest daughter.
-She was being married at The Temple at University Circle.
-This stirred memories of Abba Hillel Silver who had been my rabbi, and soon I was creating a page of links to web pages about him.
-In a few years that page had grown to a 20 page site - the only one on Cleveland's leading Jewish citizen.
-In December 2006 my Silver pages became the nucleus of this new website, which has since grown to more than 250 pages, more than 600 images and more than 500 links to other websites.
+This website is a work in progress.
+It began in 1998 when I was working on my first website, for the wedding of my youngest daughter, who was being married at The Temple at University Circle.
+This stirred memories of Abba Hillel Silver who had been my rabbi.
+Soon I was creating a page of links to web pages about him.
+(To see that page, click here.)
+In a few years that page had become a 20 page website - the only one on Cleveland's leading Jewish citizen.
+In January 2007 it became the nucleus of this website which, as we show on How This Website Evolved, has since grown to more than 460 pages and 290,000 page views a year.

 Your comments and participation are welcome.